jaronowitz/frankenfit/README.md

 We follow `black` to the letter and additionally target `flake8` compliance, minus a few exceptions documented in `.flake8`.
 This is enforced at commit-time by `pre-commit` hooks, and checked by `tox` at test-time.

+### Dependencies and where they are defined

+There are three categories of dependencies for the project:

+* Run-time dependencies.
+These are the dependencies required of users to actually import and use the library.
+The are defined in `pyproject.toml` and will be installed automatically by pip when installing the `frankenfit` package.
+* Test-time dependencies.
+Running the test suite requires additional dependencies beyond the run-time dependencies.
+These are defined in `tox.ini`
+* Developer dependencies.
+These are packages that a developer hacking on `frankenfit` needs to make full use of the repository, including `pre-commit` for the commit hooks, `jupyter` for interacting with example notebooks, as well as all of the run-time and test-time dependencies to allow for editor autocompletions and ad hoc testing.
+The developer dependencies are defined in `requirements-dev.txt`, and are automatically installed to the environment created by the `setup-venv-dev` script.